 Gardeners live by the seasons: planning in winter, sowing in spring, harvesting in summer and fall.
-It’s easy to get stuck in a gardening rut by planting the same flowers and growing the same vegetables.
+It’s easy to get stuck in a gardening rut when you plant the same flowers and grow the same vegetables.
 This year, break out of your gardening rut by trying something new.

 5 Fresh Gardening Tips:

 Take a walk, take a hike, tour a garden.
 Like my mother said, the fresh air will do you good, and you can’t help but be inspired.
 Even in winter, gardens can be beautiful.
 This is the time of year to see the bones of the garden, like pathways and raised beds.
 Even when the weather keeps you inside, tour notable gardens online via YouTube, or fill your Instagram feed with flowers when you follow botanical gardens.